-Gil Carrillo Now: Where is the LASD Cop Who Caught Night Stalker Today?
-Update
+Gil Carrillo: Where is the Detective Who Caught The Night Stalker Now?

 “After 38 years, I have some words of wisdom to impart on young deputies and their families,” he said, addressing a graduation ceremony at the Sheriff’s Training and Regional Services Center.
 “This job is not easy and it’s not easy on family life.
 But you need the family and the family needs you.”
 Gil then thanked his wife, Pearl Carrillo, who stood by him at every step of the way for nearly four decades, caring for him and loving him in every way that she knew how, and said that everything, from the highs to the lows of the service, is worth it in the end.
 “If I had to do it all over again,” he added, “I wouldn’t change a thing.”

 Today, the retired police officer, still residing in Pico Rivera, California, travels the world to share his vast knowledge about the criminal mind, how it works, and the techniques that can be used to ensure that a cold-blooded killer ends up behind bars for good.
-Along with that, according to his Facebook profile, it seems like Gil is now utilizing his free time by experiencing new things and seeing the world in a new light with his wife and his family right by his side.
+Along with that, it seems like Gil is now utilizing his free time by experiencing new things and seeing the world in a new light with his wife and his family right by his side – they are his priority these days.
 While still being a part of the community that made him who he is today, Gil Carrillo appears to be enjoying all the benefits of retirement the way they are supposed to be.
+Nevertheless, to ensure records of the past are portrayed as truthfully as possible in the media, he has since also featured in the 2024 Peacock documentary series on the serial killer, aptly titled, ‘Richard Ramirez: The Night Stalker Tapes.’

 Read More: Where Are Gil Carrillo’s Wife and Kids Now?